Bigsby/osing/README.md

 # Zero-based Kernel

-I've always been interested in how things work and, when working as a developer, what is done for me, that "simplify" my job, by the tools and frameworks.
-Here I'll share what I found out, tried and tested in understanding the whole kernel (Operating System) business.
+I've always been interested in how things work and, when working as a developer, what is done for me, that "simplify" my job, by tools and frameworks.
+Here I'll share findings, trials and tests in the process of understanding the whole kernel (Operating System) business.

 ## The Story

 ### 0.0 - Intro

 I, mostly, work in very high level language and environemnts.
 For instance, I, mostly, make a living programming for [.Net](https://www.microsoft.com/net) in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/).
-But even in *.Net* thare lower levels as I took the time to [find out](http://babil.bigsbyspot.org/).
-Eventually and inevitably, I would find myself all the way down to kerneling and Operating Systems.
+But even in *.Net* there are lower levels as I took the time to [find out](http://babil.bigsbyspot.org/).
+Eventually and inevitably, I would find myself all the way down to kerneling and operating systems.

 First I found [this great tutorial](https://github.com/cfenollosa/os-tutorial);

-Then, I found Eric Steven Raymond's great book, from 2003, [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/index.html) ([epub](https://github.com/bjut-hz/E-Books/blob/master/linux/Eric%20S.%20Raymond-The%20Art%20of%20UNIX%20Programming-Addison-Wesley%20Professional%20(2003).epub)).
+Then, I found Eric Steven Raymond's great book, from 2003, [The Art of Unix Programming](http://www.catb.org/esr/writings/taoup/html/index.html) ([epub](https://github.com/bjut-hz/E-Books/blob/master/linux/Eric%20S.%20Raymond-The%20Art%20of%20UNIX%20Programming-Addison-Wesley%20Professional%20%282003%29.epub)).

-Then, I wanted to have a look at the [Linux kernel code](https://github.com/torvalds/linux) and, all of a sudden so things that make sense, didn't make that much sense anymore.
-I was time to start understanding what is actually going on.
+Then, I wanted to have a look at the [Linux kernel](https://github.com/torvalds/linux) source code and, all of a sudden things that make sense, didn't make that much sense anymore.
+It was time to start understanding what is actually going on.
 Here I go.

 ### 0.1 - The Tools

-I work, almost exclusively, on Windows environments, but want to have the lowest and closes to the metal journey and, for that, I'll be using:
+I work, almost exclusively, on Windows environments, but want to have the lowest, and closes to the original, journey and, for that, I'll be using:

 - *Bash* - The CLI - (on Windows 10 - [link](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0))
 - *DHex* - The Hexadecimal file editor - [link](http://www.dettus.net/dhex/)